siberianfox/tinygwiki/TinyG-Status-Codes.md

 	0xFF | DEL | | may be returned to Kinen SPI when no device is plugged in

 ## Notes
-### Status Code 27 - System Shutdown
+### Status Code 27 - System Alarmed
-System shutdowns occur when the system must halt operation for some reason.
+System alarms occur when the system must halt operation for some reason.
 You will see a message like this:
 <pre>
-{“er”:{“fb”:370.08,”st”:27,”msg”:”System shutdown”,”val”:1}}
+{“er”:{“fb”:370.08,”st”:27,”msg”:”System alarmed”,”val”:1}}
 </pre>

-Shutdowns may occur when:
+Alarms may occur when:
 * A limit switch has been hit.
 This is normal if you have limit switches enabled.
-THis can also happen sporadically if there is noise on the limit switch line.
+This can also happen sporadically if there is noise on the limit switch line.
-* Memory corruption has been detected.
-This indicates a program error please report this to Synthetos.
+* Memory fault or corruption has been detected.
+This indicates a program error.
+Please report this to Synthetos.